open-oni/open-oni/docs/install/docker.md

 ## First Time Installation

+### IMPORTANT INFORMATION FOR WINDOWS USERS
+If you have git setup to use `CRLF` but commit `LF` (this is the default) and you are going to use docker-desktop you will run into the problem that the start scripts no longer work.
+You will see error messages like `web_1    | /bin/sh: /entrypoint.sh: /bin/bash^M: bad interpreter: No such file or directory`.
+To fix, you need to force Git to use `LF` in your working directory by running `git config core.autocrlf false`
+This will only affect this repository (add `--global` if you want it to be the default for all your Git repositories).

 Install Docker using [instructions on Docker's website](https://www.docker.com/products/docker-desktop).

 For typical development, clone the `dev` branch, then copy and modify the